Transfer to a different course or programme

 Funding

-You should discuss with the Funding and Money Advice Office how transferring to a new programme may impact your funding.
-If compelling personal reasons (CPR) affected your studies, you may be able to apply for additional funding from Student Finance.
+You should discuss with the money, advice and funding office how transferring to a new programme may impact your funding.

 You should also check whether the tuition fees are different for your new programme.